ShashankVM/extract_audio/README.md

 - Supports AAC (Advanced Audio Coding Standard) and all codecs supported by FFmpeg.

 ## How to run the script
-Copy this script into the folder you need to perform conversion, and then run
+A. Copy this script into the folder you need to perform conversion, and then run
 - `chmod +x convert_file.sh` (one time only)
 - `./convert_file.sh arg1 arg2`

+B. Alternatively, you can add the script to your path such as (~/.local/bin in Ubuntu) and run it from anywhere.

 ## Example
 1. To convert all files in the folder with mp4 extension to aac use: